EN / UA

 What language is used for teaching?
 The course uses Ukrainian and English.

 How long does the course take?
 There are 8 classes each month, each lasting 1.5 hours.
-The course runs from September 2024 to June 2025.
+The course runs from October 2025 to May 2026.

 What is the format of the course?
 80% of the meetings are online, and 20% are offline.